 Rights of the data subject

-- carry out billing.
+- carry out any necessary billing.

 We do not use automated decision making or profiling in our data processing.

-Data processed and data sources
+Personal data processed and sources of data

-- name
+- Name,

-- telephone number
+- telephone number,

-- email address
+- email address, and

-Transfer and disclosure of personal data to non-EU or EEA countries
+Transfer and disclosure of personal data to non-EU or EEA countries or to international organisations

 Rights of the data subject